oroinc/documentation/backend/entities/customize-datagrids/backend/events.rst

 Events List
 -----------

 Datagrids in Oro applications are highly customizable.
-It is possible to modify an existing grid in order to fetch more data than it was originally defined in the grid configuration.
+It is possible to modify an existing grid to fetch more data than initially defined in the grid configuration.
-In order to provide extendability points, ``build`` and ``result`` events have been introduced.
+To provide extendability points, ``build`` and ``result`` events have been introduced.

 Build Events
 ------------

 Build events are dispatched by the ``Builder`` class right before and immediately after processing the configuration and building datasource.
-They are useful in case you need to modify the datagrid or a query configuration.
+They are helpful in case you need to modify the datagrid or a query configuration.

 Four events are dispatched during the build process: